What We Do

 - Support faculty in incorporating community-based teaching and research into their courses or supervised student projects

 - Oversee credit-bearing initiatives that support students in developing interdisciplinary knowledge and skills.
 Such as:

 Who We Are

 Kristin Moretto, Ph.D. is the inaugural Director of the Office for Community Partnerships and Student Professional Development in the Brooks College.
-Formerly, she was the Director of Experiential Learning in the College of Public Health at the University of South Florida and Assistant Director for Service-Learning at the University of North Carolina at Greensboro, where she oversaw the growth of academic service-learning, directed a community-based research grant program, and led the NASPA CLDE initiative.
-Prior to these roles, Moretto directed the Michigan State University Student Food Bank and also worked in the Office of Faculty and Organizational Development.
+Kristin previously served as the the Director of Experiential Learning in the College of Public Health at the University of South Florida.
+Prior to that, she was the Assistant Director for Service-Learning at the University of North Carolina at Greensboro, where she oversaw the growth of academic service-learning, directed a community-based research grant program, and led the NASPA CLDE initiative.
+Moretto also directed the Michigan State University Student Food Bank and worked in the Office of Faculty and Organizational Development.
 Her research and scholarly work includes a variety of topics concerning civic and community-engagement; the professional development of faculty, graduate and undergraduate students; as well as spirituality and purpose among college students.

 Aubrey Dull, MSW, serves as the Office Coordinator for the Office for Community Partnerships and Student Professional Development.
 She is a Grand Valley alumna ('09, '16) with a background in higher education, operations management, nonprofit program evaluation, and crisis intervention.
 She has served as an administrative professional for a major publishing house, an international campus ministry, a boutique public relations firm, and a local campground.
 Previously, Aubrey worked at the GVSU Center for Women and Gender Equity as a graduate assistant and GVSU's Johnson Center for Philanthropy's Community Research Institute as a research coordinator.